shayded-exe/tuneup-prime/README.md

 Generates smart playlists based off a config file located in your Engine library folder.

 ```
-$ engine-genie smart
+$ enjinn smart
 ```

-To configure the smart playlists, place a file called `engine-genie.yaml` in your Engine library folder.
-See the [examples](examples/engine-genie.example.yaml) to learn how to define playlists.
+To configure the smart playlists, place a file called `enjinn.yaml` in your Engine library folder.
+See the [examples](examples/enjinn.example.yaml) to learn how to define playlists.

 If a playlist already exists (at the root level) with the same name as one of your smart playlists **IT WILL BE OVERWRITTEN**.
 In most cases this is desired, as you'll want to update your smart playlists.